Crisp and Co. Banner Image

 If you and your partner believe that your relationship is no longer working, but are not sure whether it can be saved, a separation can give you the space to consider things, see how you feel about living apart and try options such as relationship counselling.
 A separation agreement can ensure that all of the practical details needed to make your lives work are taken care of.

 Alternatively, a separation and separation agreement can be useful as a stopgap on the way to divorce or civil partnership dissolution.
-This can allow you to ensure immediate issues such as paying your mortgage and where your children live can be temporarily taken care of while you agree a more permanent solution.
+This can allow you to ensure immediate issues such as paying your mortgage and where your children live can be temporarily taken care of while you agree on a more permanent solution.

 A separation agreement can also be used if you and your partner have been married or in a civil partnership for less than a year, meaning you are not eligible yet for divorce or civil partnership dissolution.